Namiar/NeoCafe-Pilot/README.md

 Food Ordering System for university project

 This project used Eclipse.
-When download this file, put
+After download this file, put the file in the respective place.